Automations

 Next, you can customize the automation using the fields below:

-- Git Branch: The branch you'd like to trigger the automation from (ex: master).
-More info here.
+- Git Branch: The branch you'd like to trigger the automation from (ex: main).
+See more here.

 - Automation Type: Since we are automating an Android app, select native build.

 - Build Stack: You can configure your automations to always use the latest stack or a specific stack.
-More info.
+See more here.

 Triggering an Automation

-Now that the automation is active, anytime a developer pushes to the master branch, a new Android Debug type build will automatically start.
+Now that the automation is active, anytime a developer pushes to the main branch, a new Android debug build will automatically start.

-Try making a trivial change, push to your Git host, and the automation should trigger a new build.
+Try making a trivial change and pushing the changes to your git repository.
+The automation should trigger a new build.

-You can also view all the builds associated with a particular automation by navigating to the Automations page in the Appflow Dashboard and clicking the automation from the list.
+You can also view all the builds associated with a particular automation by navigating to the Automations page in the Appflow dashboard and clicking the appropriate automation from the list.